AyalewGM/Saba/README.md

 - `GET /healthcheck` – check application status.
 - `POST /transcribe` – upload an audio file (`multipart/form-data`) and receive a transcript.
 - `POST /synthesize` – submit text and receive synthesized speech in WAV format.

+## Frontend Usage

+A simple React-based interface is provided in `frontend/index.html`.
+Start the backend server and open this file in your browser.
+The page allows you to upload an audio file for transcription or enter text to generate speech without any build step because React is loaded from a CDN.